 Construction of a Burlingame senior care facility designed to offer specialized care for those with Alzheimer’s disease or other forms of memory loss is on schedule and rooms are already being rented, officials said.

 Biannually, the Design for Aging Review showcases facilities that conscientiously advance environments for senior living.
-The 11 projects honored this year represent a variety of contextual approaches serving the growing over 65 population and will be published as the 15th edition of the DFAR book.
+The 11 projects honored this year represents a variety of contextual approaches serving the growing over 65 population and will be published as the 15th edition of the DFAR book.

 The Trousdale is six-story urban residence comprising 101 assisted living and 24 memory care units, designed for maximum flexibility.
 Floor plans can be reconfigured with minimal cosmetic construction to adapt between memory care and assisted living or to densify the number of units on a floor, allowing The Trousdale to adjust to the ever-changing needs of a dynamic market.